SPLAYER-HD/realtimeIOT/README.md

     -Add lazy load

 ## Docker
-    - build a separated docker for Front, Api and MQTT modules
+    -Build a separated docker for Front, Api and MQTT modules -Clean folders before create image
+    -Add script to validate if postgres is available

 ## General
     -Implement security sistem with jwt authentication for http and socket connections